Gi60s/full-stack-dev/docs-src/node-and-npm.md

 **Exercise**

-Create a [factory function](javascript.md#factory-functions) that returns an object that does enables us to do the following:
+Create a [factory function](javascript.md#factory-functions) that returns an object that enables us to do the following:

 1. Add a string to the end of an array if it is unique.
 2. Remove existing strings from the array.